aosabook/500lines/data-store/chapter.md

-When changes to the tree are not committed, they exist in memory with strong references from the root down to the changed leaves.
+When changes to the tree are not committed, they exist in memory with references from the root down to the changed leaves.
+The changes aren't saved to disk yet, so the changed nodes contain concrete keys and values and no disk addresses.
-Additional updates can be made before issuing a commit because `NodeRef.get()` will return the uncommitted value if it has one.
+Additional updates can be made before issuing a commit because `NodeRef.get()` will return the uncommitted value if it has one;
+there is no difference between committed and uncommitted data when accessed through the API.
+The additional updates will also appear atomically to other readers, because changes aren't visible until the new root node address is written to disk.
 Concurrent updates are blocked by a lockfile on disk.
 The lock is acquired on first-update, and released after commit.